 - Completed and signed credit card application form

 - Valid ID bearing credit card applicant’s photo and signature

-- Alien Certificate of Registration/Immigrant Certificate of Registration and Work Permits (for foreign residents)
+- Foreign residents: Alien Certificate of Registration or Immigrant Certificate of Registration and Work Permits

 - Pick the best credit card for your needs, lifestyle, and budget.
-An online credit card comparison tool can help you make the right choice.
+Let Moneymax help you choose the perfect one.

-- Go to the nearest branch of the credit card provider.
+- Go to the nearest branch of your chosen credit card provider.

 - Fill out and sign an application form.